Xahidian/White-Box-Testing/README.md

 ## Overview
 This repository contains my work for the university project where I explored various testing concepts and tools related to Java development.
 The main topics covered are:
+- White Box Testing : This is a software testing technique that focuses on the internal logic, structure, and coding of an application.
 - Test Cases: Writing effective test cases to validate the functionality of Java code.
 - Control Flow Graph (CFG): Analyzing the control flow within the code to identify potential paths.
 - Mutation Testing: Evaluating the robustness of test suites by introducing artificial defects.